 There’s basic guidelines to follow when shooting subjects.
 With wildlife and macro photography, the more attractive aperture size (f-stop) will generally be a lower f-stop number.
 How low you go often depends on the lens you have.
 But comparing two photos of the same scene (for example, a lion stalking through grass) … a high f-stop version versus a low f-stop version, 9 out of 10 people are more attracted to the lower f-stop image.
 Shooting with a low f-stop number provides you with a low depth of field shot that really helps focus your eye on the intended subject, blurring out the foreground and background.

 Vast landscapes that extend from the ground under your feet, out to the distant horizon, can be very intimidating to photograph.
 Once you decide on your focal length, you can start deciding on what f-stop you’ll need to use.
 Another rule of thumb is to use between f/8 and f/16.
 If your landscape is entirely in the distance, you can potentially get away with using your lenses sweet spot (somewhere around f/8 – f/11).
-If your scene is going to incorporate a foreground that’s closer to the lens, you’ll need to use f/14 – f/16 in order to ensure everything is in focus.
+When your scene is going to incorporate a foreground that’s closer to the lens, then you’ll need to use f/14 – f/16 in order to ensure everything is in focus.
 If you have object(s) extremely close to your lens, I suggest using f/14 – f/16 and using a technique called focus stacking, where you take multiple photographs, starting focusing close to the lens, moving your focus point back over several photographs.

 Again, it may be only a ‘rule of thumb’ to have everything in focus for a landscape photograph, as it is ultimately an artistic choice.
 But again, until you’re a pro, having a higher f-stop number that generates large depth of field is good advice.